Can Magnesium And Melatonin Be Taken Together

 Expert Opinions and Emerging Data

 Emerging data from recent studies continue to support the use of magnesium and melatonin for sleep.
-For example, a recent meta-analysis of randomized controlled trials found that melatonin supplementation significantly improved sleep quality in adults with insomnia.
+As an example, a recent meta-analysis of randomized controlled trials found that melatonin supplementation significantly improved sleep quality in adults with insomnia.
 Another study found that magnesium supplementation reduced sleep disturbances in older adults with low magnesium levels.

 Professional Insights